muratk5n/thirdwave/en/README.md

 like a lastname that is passed down, the thing parents say they are and the thing others call them that "sets them apart".
-In cultural terms it matters little, grander society will assimilate no running away from it, and then they go against the teachings.
+In cultural terms it matters little, grander society will assimilate no running away from it.
+On top of that they go against the teachings.
+So why bother?

 ---